Viki-coding/community/README.md

 <h2>Kanban Board</h2>

 I found the Kanban very helpful, it did take time to set up, it was well planned and structured.
 I sometimes have a tendency to go from one area and then get distracted to start fixing another area, having the Kanban board with the user stories and the tasks that I needed to perform helped me to keep a structured approach to coding.
 I learnt that at the end of a commit if I put "relates to #1"  etc it would be documented with the task # in my project.
+Live link at top of readme and made public.

 ![Kanban Board Progress](https://github.com/user-attachments/assets/d7a67b47-e80a-4194-bd36-a6bc16a8cf70)